camunda/blog.camunda.org/content/post/2017/06/camunda-modeler-0182-released.md

 We recommend all users of version 1.8.1 to [download](https://camunda.org/bpmn/tool/) the new version from [camunda.org](https://camunda.org/bpmn/tool/) as soon as possible.

+You can learn about all new features introduced in version 1.8.1 in [this blog post](http://blog.camunda.org/post/2017/06/camunda-modeler-0181-released/).

 ## What's next?